yuummmer/yuummmer.github.io/_posts/2025-03-17-pixar-at-the-box-office.md

 Looking at this, I noticed that CinemaScore ratings didn’t vary much, while Metacritic scores showed a wider range of opinions.
 Another interesting detail—Luca is missing data.
 I kept it in the visualization because it’s best practice not to remove missing values without considering their context.

 ### Do Box Office & Reviews Predict Pixar Sequels?
-To explore this, I built a **logistic regression model**, which predicts the likelihood of a Pixar movie being a sequel (yes/no) based on:
+To explore this, I built a **logistic regression model**, examining how factors like Metacritic score, box office revenue in the U.S. and Canada, and budget are associated with the likelihood of a Pixar movie being a sequel.

 - **Metacritic score** (critical reception)
 - **Box office revenue in the U.S. and Canada** (financial success)